-The Plainfield Project: A Community Caring for One of Its Own (published in 2005) was written to honor the life and legacy of Arvilla L. Dyer.
+The Plainfield Project: A Community Caring for One of Its Own (published in 2005) by Rebecca Mlynarczk, was written to honor the life and legacy of Arvilla L. Dyer.
 After being diagnosed with stomach cancer, Arvilla, who had served the town in so many ways, became the focus of what she came to call “the Plainfield Project,” a project that changed her life.
-Click click here to read it.
+Click here to read the entire project.

 Born in Pelham on Jan.
 21, 1923, daughter of C. Frederick and M. Arvilla Sampson Dyer, she moved to Plainfield in 1924, where she graduated from Hallock Memorial School.
 She was a 1941 graduate of Amherst High School and received her bachelor’s degree in special education from Western Michigan College of Education, now Western Michigan University, where she majored in occupational therapy.